 - Very few individual servers

-AVG Secure VPN is ok at protecting you on public WiFi, but we can’t recommend it for much more than that.
+AVG Secure VPN is okay at protecting you on public WiFi, but we can’t recommend it for much more than that.

-Torrenting and P2P is permitted on a few servers, but slow speeds and its intrusive logging policy don’t make it a good choice for torrenters.
-AVG VPN is an ok choice for streaming as it is currently working with BBC iPlayer, however it is blocked by Netflix.
-We suspect the VPN will stop working with BBC iPlayer soon too.
+Torrenting and P2P is permitted on a few AVG servers, but slow speeds and its intrusive logging policy don’t make it a good choice for torrenters.
+AVG VPN is an okay choice for streaming as it is currently working with BBC iPlayer and Netflix, but access is unreliable at best.

 The VPN apps are well designed and user-friendly, but they are very simple with no advanced settings.
 Customer support is bad – there’s no live chat, we never received replies to our emails, and the resources on their website are very badly organized.